InfinityTotality/lstream/README.md

 lstream
 =======

-A wrapper for livestreamer on twitch.tv.
-Supports pseudo searching by fetching the names and descriptions of the top 100 streams on twitch and searching the full text.
-Also supports saving streams under arbitrary names.
+A twitch.tv wrapper for livestreamer written in bash.
+Supports searching the names and descriptions of the top 100 streams on twitch as well as saving streams under arbitrary names.
+Automatically selects best quality if none is specified.
+Currently hard coded to play via mpv, but may support a configuration file in the future.
+For now, simply edit the player= line to specify another player which can read from stdin.
+The cacheopts will work with mplayer/mplayer2/mpv.
+If using another, modify it to be appropriate or remove it.

+Depends on:
+- livestreamer
+- jshon
+- curl
+- sed
+- grep

 Usage:
 -----